$D_{s0}^*(2317)$ and $B_{s0}^*$ as molecular states: Results and Discussion

-The pole position on the real axis $\mathrm{Re}\,\sqrt{s}_R = 2261.4$ MeV is still deviated from the experimental data for the $D_{s0}^*(2317)$ mass.
-Thus, we need to fit the model parameters, keeping their uncertainties as low as possible.
-We can itemize how we can proceed to fit the $D_{s0}^*(2317)$ mass: \begin{itemize} \item We can slightly change the cutoff masses listed in Table~\ref{tab:1}. \item We still have one more free parameter, i.e., $g_{\eta\eta\sigma}$.
-Fortunately, the effect of $g_{\eta\eta\sigma}$ is almost negligible. \item We can also consider the effects of the explicit flavor SU(3) symmetry breaking by about $10$, and find that they are also negligible. \end{itemize} So, we concentrate on the fitting of the cutoff masses in such a way that the corresponding values are not much deviated from our recipe $\Lambda \simeq m_{\mathrm{ex}} + 600$ MeV.
-As listed in Table~\ref{tab:1}, the values of the cutoff masses for the exchanged light mesons are kept to be $\Lambda = m_{\mathrm{ex}} + 600$ MeV, whereas we choose slightly smaller values for the exchanged heavy mesons $\Lambda \approx m_{\mathrm{ex}} + 540$ MeV.
-Finally, we arrive at the physical pole position in the second Riemann sheet: $\sqrt{s}_R = (2317.90 - i0.0593)$ MeV as shown in Fig.~\ref{fig:7}, where we plot the pole corresponding to the $D_ {s0}^*(2317)$ meson in the complex plane.
+The pole position on the real axis $\mathrm{Re}\,\sqrt{s_R} = 2261.4$ MeV still deviates from the experimental data for the mass of $D_{s0}^*(2317)$.
+Consequently, it is necessary to adjust the model parameters, with the uncertainties kept to be minimized.
+We itemize how we proceed to fit the $D_{s0}^*(2317)$ mass: \begin{itemize} \item We can slightly change the cutoff masses listed in Table~\ref{tab:2}. \item While we still have one more free parameter, i.e., $g_{\eta\eta\sigma}$, its effect is almost negligible. \item We can also consider the effects of the explicit flavor SU(3) symmetry breaking, but find that they are also negligible. \end{itemize} Thus, we try to fit the cutoff masses to ensure that the resulting values align with our prescribed criterion $\Lambda \simeq (m_{\mathrm{ex}} + 600)$ MeV as far as possible.
+The cutoff masses for the exchanged light mesons, detailed in Table~\ref{tab:2}, are maintained at $\Lambda = (m_{\mathrm{ex}} + 600)$ MeV in the $t$ channel, while slightly smaller values are chosen for the exchanged heavy mesons in the $u$ channel, specifically $\Lambda \approx (m_{\mathrm{ex}} + 540)$ MeV.
+Ultimately, this fitting process leads us to the physical pole position situated in the second Riemann sheet: $\sqrt{s_R} = (2317.90 - i0.0593)$ MeV, visually depicted in Fig.~\ref{fig:7}.
+The figure illustrates the pole corresponding to the $D_{s0}^*(2317)$ meson in the complex plane.

 The pole for the $D_{s0}^*(2317)$ meson is located approximately 40 MeV below the $DK$ thresholds, which indicates that the $D_{s0}^*(2317)$ may be identified as a $DK$ molecular state~\cite{Kolomeitsev:2003ac, Guo:2006fu, Lutz:2007sk}.